About the School of Nursing

 - LPN-BSN - Online Track

 A master's degree or post master's certificate in nursing enhances career possibilities by preparing nurses for leadership roles or further advanced study.
-At Indiana State University, graduate nursing study can be focused in Family Nurse Practitioner or Nursing Education.
+At Indiana State University, graduate nursing study can be focused in Family Nurse Practitioner or Nursing Education (no longer admitting students).
 All courses and practica are offered online and are asynchronous.
-A post master's certificate is offered in two of the master's concentrations: Family Nurse Practitioner and Nursing Education.
+A post master's certificate is offered in each of the master's concentrations: Family Nurse Practitioner and Nursing Education.
 Both master's and post master's courses are designed with variable clinical hours, depending upon previous nursing education and specialization.

 Graduates who complete the master's degree or post master's certificate in the Family Nurse Practitioner concentration are eligible to apply for national certification through the American Nurses Credentialing Center or the American Academy of Nurse Practitioners.
 Those who complete the master's degree or post master's certificate in the Nursing Education concentration are eligible to apply for a nurse educator certification through the National League for Nursing.